jeffreylanters/unity-promises/README.md

 }

 public Promise LoadSomeData () {
+  // Return a new void promise and assign the executor.
-  return new Promise ((resolve, reject) => {
+  // The reject overload is optional! return new Promise ((resolve, reject) => {
     // do something asynchronous which eventually calls either:
     //   resolve(); // fulfilled